thiesgehrmann/gameoflife/README.md

 Make sure that each dependency (and their dependencies) is installed.

 ```
-$ ./show.sh add lena.jpg exhibits/lena # To add an image
+$ ./show.sh add lena.jpg lena # To add an image
 $ ./show.sh start             # To display all images once
 $ ./show.sh loop              # To display all images, forever
 ```